 14 October 2014

-I forget who recommended this movie to me; but recently I’ve found that I very much enjoy film versions of biographies, often (though it pains me to admit it) more so than the print versions.
-‘Miss Potter’ was given to me as a gift some months ago and we decided to watch it last night.
+I forget who recommended this movie to me.
+But recently I’ve found that I very much appreciate film versions of biographies, sometimes (though it pains me to admit it) more so than the print versions.
+‘Miss Potter’ was given to me as a gift some months ago, and we decided to watch it last night.

-I have known of Beatrix Potter since my early childhood, of course; the delightful tales of Peter Rabbit, Jeremy Fisher, Squirrel Nutkin and so many more are part of my heritage and culture.
+I have known of Beatrix Potter since my early childhood, of course.
+The delightful tales of Peter Rabbit, Jeremy Fisher, Squirrel Nutkin and so many more are part of my heritage and culture.
 I had several of the books as a child, and read them to my own children years later.
-The pictures are beautifully drawn by the author, and the stories quirky and light, yet without the condescending controlled vocabulary that hampers so many children’s books these days.
+The pictures are beautifully drawn by the author, and the stories quirky and light.
+Yet they don't have the condescending controlled vocabulary that hampers so many children’s books these days.

-Fortunately for her - and for millions of children subsequently - one publisher decided to accept her first book, 'Peter Rabbit', assuming that it would probably be a flop but with his own reasons.
+Fortunately for her - and for millions of children subsequently - one publisher decided to accept her first book, 'Peter Rabbit'.
+He assumed that it would probably be a flop but had his own reasons for going ahead.
 The young man Norman (Ewan McGregor) who worked with Beatrix was, however, as passionate about the book as she was.
 He treated her as an intelligent equal rather than a fluffy female, and together they produced the books that were to become so famous around the world.

 Unsurprisingly there’s a gentle - and sad - love affair; there’s also a lifelong friendship.
 Underpinning it all is the story of Beatrix’s eventual emancipation from her rather overbearing and controlling mother (Barbara Flynn).
 There are some lovely cameos of family life that provide, if not humour, at least a lighter side to the story.

 Renée Zellweger plays a believable Miss Potter, with a more than passable upper-middle class English accent.
 She is portrayed as uncertain and awkward in so many ways, yet supremely gifted in her art and storytelling.
-The other characters mattered less, yet most the cast felt real, and overall we were captivated by this true story.
+The other characters matter less, yet most the cast feel real, Overall we were captivated by this true story.

 Review copyright 2014 Sue's DVD Reviews